HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 #### Sketching the Release
 [Sketching the Release]:#sketching-the-release

-***Next Release Milestone 1 Week 1.*** For each Objective in the Release, its Product Owner MUST create one or more Epics in the *dcp* repository that document User Stories, Acceptance Criteria, and the Deliverable to Demonstrate.
+For each Objective in the Release, its Product Owner MUST create one or more Epics in the *dcp* repository that document User Stories, Acceptance Criteria, and the Deliverable to Demonstrate.

 If an Objective is *well-understood*, then the Product Owner, in consultation with the relevant Technical Leads, MUST assign either a Milestone or a T-Shirt Size label for rough costing and capacity planning to the issue.
 Pre-defined T-Shirt Sizes are: